 A Soil Restoration Case Study

-Part I: From Forest to Wasteland
+Part I: Desertification Turns Forest into Wasteland

 Before the British occupation of India, the area around Mushtikovila village in Anantapur District contained expanses of mixed hardwood forests dominated by teak trees.
 The British harvested the teak trees in the 1860s to supply lumber for the exploding railroad network that crisscrossed the country.
 After Independence in 1947, local towns and villages continued harvesting trees.
 Within a few generations, much of the regions forests were cut down and gave way to scrub and grass lands.